Huber Heights pursues nearly $90M in funding as project boom continues

 Huber Heights Government Center.
 AIMEE HANCOCK/STAFF

-Bond notes are often utilized by governmental entities, in accordance with applicable ordinances and charter sections, to fund large-scale capital projects, with repayment taking place over a period of years or even decades.
+Bond notes are often used by government entities to fund large-scale capital projects, with repayment taking place over a period of years or even decades.

 - $1.6 million for a new fire station.